AnimatingLegend/Funkin-Definitive-Edition/art/Definitive CHANGELOG.md

 ## [Unreleased]

 ### Added
-- New Options (Botplay, Instakill on miss)
+- New Options (Botplay, Instakill on miss, HideHUD)
 - (Re)Added Modifiers category (you can now view it in options menu)
 - (Re)Added Practice Mode (you can also view this in the options menu)

 ### Changed
 - Score/Judgement formatting
+- Songs with cutscenes dont use the black transtion thingy anymore
+- Backend Changes (character assets, HTML loading times)

 ### Fixed
 - Antialiasing on the countdown assets (idk how i missed this :sob:)